 1. Don't ask people directly if they've taken the survey yet

 Asking a team member to confirm whether or not they have taken the survey yet may seem like an innocent enough question.
-Managers are used to driving performance and results from their teams, which includes holding individuals accountable.
+Managers are used to driving performance and team results, including holding individuals accountable.

-However, if people are required to share their participation status with you this could compromise anonymity in small teams.
-Also, if they've chosen not to take part, they may feel uncomfortable explaining their reasons why.
+However, if people are required to share their participation status with you, this could compromise anonymity in small teams.
+Also, if they've chosen not to participate, they may feel uncomfortable explaining why.

 - It compromises the validity of responses.
-People who are forced to take part will be inclined to "click-through" rather than actively participating.
+People forced to participate will be inclined to "click through" rather than actively participate.
 This will likely skew results.

 - The participation rate itself can often tell us something meaningful about the level of engagement, particularly when re-surveying or pulsing over time.